-A peak behind the brickwork of the highest-grossing solo tour of all time.
+A peak behind the brickwork and the highest-grossing solo tour of all time.

 in partnership with

-For more events like this including articles, news and reviews suited for the modern man, head to the LYNX Black Gentleman's Guide to Auckland.
+For more events like this including articles, news and reviews suited for the modern man, head to the LYNX Black Gentleman's Guide to Wellington.

 Roger Waters’ three-year reimagining of Pink Floyd’s theatrical ‘Wall Tour’ reigns as the highest-grossing tour for a solo musician ever.
 After carrying out 219 shows through six continents, and raking in $460 million in profits, the songwriter is now bringing The Wall concept to the big screen.